 CBRS Standards: Querying the baseline for 3.5 GHz CBRS

-Richard Bernhardt, Chair of CBRS Committee
+Richard Bernhardt, President of the Forum and Chair of CBRS Committee

 Demonstration 2